Winster Cavers - an adventurous perspective on our natural world.

 Description:

 The entrance ravine to Odin Mine.
-The approach path goes over the bracken-covered hillocks on the right of the cleft.
+The approach path to the entrance goes over the bracken-covered hillocks on the right of the cleft.

 Odin Cave and the new collapse that has been fenced off by the National Trust